Costello van Steenis

-Costello van Steenis (born 26 July 1992) is a Dutch professional mixed martial artist who currently competes in the middleweight division of the PFL, where he is the current and inaugural PFL Middleweight World Champion.
+Costello van Steenis (born 26 July 1992) is a Dutch-Spanish professional mixed martial artist who currently competes in the middleweight division of the PFL, where he is the current and inaugural PFL Middleweight World Champion.
 Van Steenis has been a professional MMA fighter since 2014 and has previously competed in Bellator MMA.
+As of January 27, 2026, he is #4 in the PFL men's pound-for-pound rankings.

-In August 2025, he reached No. 7 in the middleweight rankings according to Fight Matrix.
+In April 2026, he reached No. 6 in the middleweight rankings according to Fight Matrix.

 Background

-Van Steenis was born on 26 July 1992 in Rotterdam, Netherlands to a Dutch father and Filipino mother.
+Van Steenis was born on 26 July 1992 in Rotterdam, Netherlands to a Dutch father and a Spanish-Filipino mother.
 He grew up in Spain in the coastal town of Altea.
 Van Steenis was first introduced to MMA in the nearby town of Benidorm.
 His trainer recognized that van Steenis was talented and told him he should move to a different country where MMA is more established so he could grow as a fighter.
 Van Steenis decided to move to the Netherlands and live with his godfather in Vlaardingen.
 He ended up joining MMA Vlaardingen, training under Ricardo Wondel.
 He then also joined regular training sessions with Gegard Mousasi's team in Leiden and at Kops Gym in Amsterdam.
 He considers Mousasi as a mentor and has stated he would not fight him.